Hiring Executives for Remote Locations: Executive Search Insights

 An example that illustrates how these challenges can be met is hiring the Chief Operating Officer (COO) for a renowned construction company in a remote part of North America.
 However, despite offering an appealing remuneration package, the company failed to attract suitable candidatures due to its remoteness.
 The firm’s management engaged the services of Zavala Civitas Executive Search through which it embarked on a multifaceted plan that included comprehensive needs assessment, focused global search and an insightful narrative about the unique quality of life available at the company’s site that eventually brought in a well-versed construction manager who closely integrated into the organization thereby enhancing effectiveness and validating targeted executive recruitment processes.

-From my own experience, recruiting executives for distant locations implies not just professional tasks but also human approach.
-I have realized that this process entails identifying and responding to various personal interests both from job applicants’ side as well as from companies.
 As an executive headhunter over time, I have appreciated more than ever before that empathy, ingenuity and persistence are key qualities required in this enterprise.
 Our achievements are more than mere confirmation of our methodology; they remind us that correct leadership can make an ordinary business reach unattainable heights.
+Click here to get in contact with us.

 Picture of José Carlos Hassan Suárez